-The third parties that we may send your personal data to are either within the European Economic Area (“EEA”) or to Group companies under the protection of our Binding Corporate Rules or other suitable protection mechanism as laid out in the GDPRs (see section 5 below).
+The third parties that we may send your personal data to are either within the European Economic Area (“EEA”), Group companies under the framework of Standard Contractual Clauses (“SCCs”) adopted by the European Commission, or third parties where another suitable protection mechanism as laid out in the GDPRs is available (see section 5 below).

 We are part of a global group of companies with offices in locations in the UK, Europe and countries such as India, USA, Australia and China.

 Separate to the above, we may also transfer your personal data to countries outside of the EEA to other people or companies for one of the legal bases for processing your personal data as indicated above.
-Where we do so, we will take all steps to ensure that for any country to which the personal data has been transferred has suitable protection mechanisms in place to protect personal data, including (if applicable) use of EU Model Clauses in any contract with that third party for steps to be taken to keep personal data secure.
+Where we do so, we will put in place safeguards in accordance with applicable law (including Articles 44 to 50 of the GDPR).
+These safeguards may include taking steps to check that for any country or international organisation to which your personal data will be been transferred offers an adequate level of protection to protect your personal data, as well as (if applicable) the use of standard contractual clauses in any contract with that third party for steps to be taken to keep your personal data secure.